Eliminating a disease is good. But what if we could actually reduce the likelihood of the disease?

 In 2016, Frost & Sullivan estimated that the AI healthcare market would grow from $0.66 billion in 2014 to $6.7 billion by 2021.
 This forecast turned out to be underestimated as that goal was already surpassed in 2020 itself.

 Scope Of AI In The Healthcare Industry:

 The current ongoing pandemic has demonstrated that when it comes to the collection and analysis of big data, AI and ML can play a crucial supplementary role.
 It has helped to fast-track the vaccines by simulating plenty of possible situations.

-Machine Learning Algorithms enable the doctor to make better decisions driven by data, thus providing them with a holistic picture.
+Machine Learning Algorithms enable doctors to make better decisions driven by data, thus providing them with a holistic picture.